jjermanis/ai-hangman/README.md

 If they guess all letters in word, the player wins.

+If you do not like the color used in the game, click on dropdown menu in the upper-right corner.
+You can choose a different color there.

 ## Details

-There are over 400 different words to guess in the game.
+There are 500 different words to guess in the game.
 Every word has 6 to 10 letters.
 There are at least 5 different letters used in each word.
 Words are all of reasonably common use (Top 5000 used).
 Most are common words; there are some proper (aka capitialized) nouns.

+## Mobile

+This game is supported on a mobile tablet.
+This game is playable, but with UI flaws, on a smartphone.

+When playing on a mobile device, a keyboard with the letter A to Z will appear to allow the player to make guesses.
+When the game is over (win or lose), there will be a visible button to press on the screen to start a new game.

+You can play on a smartphone.
+The screen size does not fit the game well.
+The keyboard might look odd.
+The letters you are guessing might not all be shown.
+It is playable; my apologies if you find it frustrating.

 ## From Release #1 (Build 8 on 11/28/25)